Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 We now provide a high-dimensional asymptotic analysis of $AV^{(post)}_i$ and $AV^{(mix)}_i$ under random design assumptions.
 Specifically, we assume that

 for some $c_x<\infty$.
 The assumption of zero mean and constant variance is realistic in settings where the regressors are standardized.
+Finiteness of fourth moments is used to derive appropriate strong law of large numbers for $XX^T$ without assuming identically distributed covariates.
 While the assumption of independence is potentially restrictive, it allows to derive more intuitive and explicit results.
-We expect our conclusions to hold well beyond such assumption but we leave such extensions to future work.
-For example, a direct and relatively immediate extension would be to consider cases of weak dependence among predictors, such as Assumption 3 in \citet{fasano2019scalable}.
+We expect our conclusions to hold well beyond such assumption but we leave such extensions (e.g.\ to cases of weak dependence among predictors, such as Assumption 3 in \citealp{fasano2019scalable}) to future work.

 We consider settings where $p$ can be large.
 In such cases, it may be appropriate to assume the prior covariance of $\theta$ to vary with $p$.
 An interesting and natural setting is to take $\Sigma=\nu_p^2\I_p$ with $\nu_p^2=c/p$ for some fixed $c>0$, which induces a prior variance of the linear predictors $\var(x_i^T\theta)=c(p^{-1}\sum_{j=1}^pX_{ij}^2)$ that is approximately constant w.r.t.\ $p$ and converges to the non-degenerate value $c\tau^2\in(0,\infty)$ as $p\to\infty$ under \eqref{eq:rand_des}.
 Other regimes considered in the literature are ones where $\nu_p^2$ is constant or where it scales as $\Theta(n/p)$.
 The following proposition characterizes the behaviour of $H_{ii}$ when $p\to\infty$ for all such cases, which can be obtained with different choices of $c$. \begin{proposition} Assume \eqref{modelcov} and \eqref{eq:rand_des}, with $\Sigma=\nu_p^2\I_p$ and $\lim_{p\to\infty} p\nu_p^2=c\in[0,\infty]$.
 For each $i\in\{1,\dots,n\}$, we have